annalenalamprecht/CoTaPP/Lecture Notes/01 Computational Thinking.md

 When downloading multiple files from the internet at the same time, the downloads share the capacity of the connection between them, each getting the same share.
 For example, when downloading 10 files at the same time, each of the downloads can use 1/10 of the capacity.
 Downloading a single file would be ten times as fast.

-Now consider the following situation (illustrated below): A user is downloading 4 files at the same time.
-For each file the remaining download time is displayed.
+Now consider the following situation (illustrated below): A user is currently downloading 4 files simultaneously.
+For each file the currently remaining download time is displayed.
 This time is calculated based on the capacity of the internet connection (which stays the same all the time).
 How many minutes will it take until all 4 files have finished downloading?

 ![download times puzzle](img/download_times.png)

 ### 2. Maximal Gain (★★☆☆☆)

 The grid below contains numbers and two special cells S (for start) and G (for goal).
 The task: Find the path from S to G on which the sum of the numbers on the visited fields is the highest.
-But: you are only allowed to step upwards and to the right (not down or to the left).
+But: you are only allowed to step upwards and to the right (in any order you like), so not down or to the left.

 What is the maximal sum that can be gained this way, and through which path?